The latest Phishing and Spoofing scam took away far more than just PayPal login credentials.

 On the click, it re-directed to a page that resembled the PayPal website.
 After that, it took away all the important details like PayPal login credentials, address, debit/credit card details, etc.

 In the end, the attacker gives a message stating the account is been restored successfully.
 But the truth is your entire information is with the attacker.

 Website spoofing is the act of creating a website, as a hoax, with the intention of performing fraud.
 To make spoof sites seem legitimate, phishers use the names, logos, graphics and even code of the actual website.
 They can even fake the URL that appears in the address field at the top of your browser window and the Padlock icon that appears at the bottom right corner.

 Fraudsters send e-mails with a link to a spoofed fraudulent website asking you to update or confirm account-related information in the email only and submit.
 These emails also direct you to fraudulent Web sites and pop-up windows and try to collect your personal information.

 This is done with the intention of obtaining sensitive account-related information like your User ID, Password, bank details, etc.

 One way to detect a phony Web site is to consider how you arrived there.
 If you type, or cut and paste, the URL into a new Web browser window and it does not take you to a legitimate Web site, or you get an error message, it was probably just a cover for a fake Web site.

-Below are two most important points to help to identify a genuine website
+Below are the most important points to help to identify a genuine website:

-In case if you have come across any phishing emails or spoofing websites you can send the details at firstname.lastname@example.org we can help you protect your business against these crisis.
+In case if you have come across any phishing emails or spoofing websites you can send the details at firstname.lastname@example.org we can help you protect your business against these crises.